10 Backyard Upgrades That Feel Expensive (But Aren't)

 You don't need a five-figure renovation budget to create a backyard that stops people mid-conversation.
 The most expensive-looking outdoor spaces almost always come down to the same handful of moves: warm layered lighting, oversized planters, defined zones, and a few statement structures like a pergola or fire pit.

-Below are 25 backyard upgrades — ordered roughly from easiest weekend win to bigger project — each with why it reads as expensive, a realistic cost range, design tips, common mistakes to avoid, and product categories to shop.
-Sprinkled throughout you'll find 'Shop This Look' boards and a full Pinterest sharing package so you can save your favorites and start planning.
+Below are 10 backyard upgrades — ordered roughly from easiest weekend win to bigger project — each with why it reads as expensive, a realistic cost range, design tips, common mistakes to avoid, and the exact product to shop.
+Save your favorites and start planning your weekend.

 Warm Bistro String Lights